 For single intraday coupling (SIDC), harmonised technical price limits are set between -9,999.99 EURO/MWh and +9,999.99 EURO/MWh.
-The decision No 05/2017 of ACER of 14 November 2017 states that in the event that the harmonised maximum clearing price for SDAC is increased above the harmonised maximum clearing price for SIDC, the harmonised maximum clearing price for SIDC shall be increased to be equal to the harmonised maximum clearing price for SDAC.
+The decision No 05/2017 of ACER of 14 November 2017 states that in the event that the harmonised maximum clearing price for SDAC is increased above the harmonised maximum clearing price for SIDC, the harmonised maximum clearing price for SDAC.